Skip to content

 What is parts/labor margin separation?

 Parts revenue and labor revenue are tracked separately because they have entirely different economics.
-Parts margin 35–45% (from markup matrix), labor margin 60–75% (labor rate net of technician wage).
+Parts margin 35–45% (from the markup matrix), labor margin 60–75% (labor rate net of technician wage).
 Mixing them obscures whether problems are pricing or productivity.

 What is technician productivity?

 Productivity = billable hours / hours paid.
 Healthy 100%+ because flag-rate exceeds clock time on efficient techs.
 Below 80% signals problems.
-Efficiency = billable / hours on ROs (execution).
+Efficiency = billable / hours clocked on ROs (execution).
 Proficiency = billable / available labor capacity (utilization).

 Do you handle warranty, fleet, SMS integration?